-Communicators adopt more online channels, like so, visual communication is also growing in importance.
-It’s clear that people tend to engage more with visuals than they do with texts.
+Communicators adopt more online channels, so visual communication is also growing in importance.
+People tend to engage more with visuals than they do with texts.

-Messaging apps, intranets, newsletter tools are designed to be used with visuals.
-Concentrate more on attention-grabbing photos, create unique designs, display information using infographics and don’t forget video content.
-Visual communication is the fastest way to share information because, as human beings, we first recognize things in the images.
-In this manner, majority of us respond quicker to images rather than texts.
-Visual communication not only saves time to process received information, but also provides clearance on what we want to portray with our message.
-In addition, using visuals in internal communication creates employee branding consistency, this can help staff members to understand the identity of a company they work in and remind them of core values a company wants employees to follow.
+Messaging apps, intranets, and newsletter tools are designed to be used with visuals.
+Concentrate more on attention-grabbing photos, create unique designs, display information using infographics, and don’t forget video content.
+Visual communication is the fastest way to share information because, as human beings, we first recognize things in images.
+In this manner, most of us respond quicker to pictures than texts.
+Visual communication saves time processing information and clarifies what we want to portray with our message.
+In addition, using visuals in internal communication creates employee branding consistency; this can help staff members to understand the identity of the company they work in and remind them of the core values a company wants employees to follow.

 Choose the right tone

-Awareness of your tone is especially significant in hybrid workplace.
-The reason behind is that a big part of communication happens online and it means communication without facial expressions or hand gestures.
+Awareness of your tone is especially significant in a hybrid workplace.
+The reason behind this is that a big part of communication happens online, and it means communication without facial expressions or hand gestures.

-Different to a conversation face to face, online one can make us question what person’s intention or tone was when a message is written only on our screens.
+Unlike a face-to-face conversation, online one can make us question what a person’s intention or tone is when a message is written only on our screens.
 Make sure that your communication is clear and empathetic.
-It’s vital for a company to think about ways to share information of the best practices of tone of voice in written communication so everybody would be aware what’s expected from them and how to communicate in effective and respectful way in team’s and private messages.
-This way your company can establish a framework that it based on company’s values and allows employees to work efficiently even working with each other in distance.
+A company needs to think about ways to share the best practices of the tone of voice in written communication so everybody would be aware of what’s expected from them and how to communicate effectively and respectfully in teams and private messages.
+This way, your company can establish a framework based on company values and allows employees to work efficiently, even working with each other at a distance.
 Communication guidelines allow full transparency between the teams.

 Recognize others.
 It’s important

 As people don’t meet in the office so commonly, it also complicates employee recognition.
 This doesn’t mean that this part has to be forgotten about.
-Actually, it should be the opposite.
+It should be the opposite.